Skip to main content

 #

-To crack the VeraCrypt container, we first need to convert it to Hashcat format.
-Let’s use the veracrypt2hashcat.py script:
+To crack the VeraCrypt container, it first needs to be converted to Hashcat format using the veracrypt2hashcat.py script:

 elliot@exegol:~$ python3 veracrypt2hashcat.py IT_BACKUP_201123.hc